xenharmonic-devs/sonic-weave/documentation/dsl.md

 The expression `440 Hz = 9\12` implicitly sets the reference frequency for 1/1 at around `261.626 Hz`.
 For now the `A4 = 440 Hz` part is just for show.

-To get a taste of the powerful tempering features in SonicWeave we'll spell our scale using (absolute) FJS but add `12@` at the end to tell the runtime to interpret everything in 12-TET.
+To get a taste of the tempering features in SonicWeave, we can spell the scale using absolute FJS and add `12@` at the end to tell the runtime to interpret everything in 12-TET.

 ```ocaml
 A4 = 440 Hz = 9\12